jwithington/100-days-of-healthing/Participants/jwithington.md

 ### Day 10: 1/12/17

 **What I did**

 -   went to bed very very early, stayed in bed almost 12 hours
 -   went for a walk and got drinking chocolte cuz I was having a tough time
 -   made an important phone call / reached out to friends re: tough time

 **Reflection**

 One of the good things about keeping this running tally is seeing a pattern of "oh hey, yeah, I've been having a hard time."
 Here's to improvements there.

-###Day 11 1/13/17
+### Day 11 1/13/17

 **What I did**

 -   watched a ton of Bob's Burgers with Erin
 -   Headspace meditation
 -   Called doctor cuz things need to change.

 **Reflection**

 Today kinda sucked.

 ### Day 12: 1/14/17

 **What I did**

 -   some nice work time at VeloCult
+-   watched a movie with Bean and Erin
+-   finally showered 😂

 **Reflection**